test-fullautomation/robotframework-testsuitesmanagement/test/TSM_TestUsecases.rst

   [ROBOT_CODE / BADCASE]

-   **Assignment of parameter to unknown dictionary subkey in test code of robot file**
+   **Assignment of known parameter to unknown dictionary subkey in test code of robot file**

    Expected: Test is executed up to position of invalid assignment; error message; test result is UNKNOWN